run2bizdocs/documentation/en-us/docs/builder/advanced-options/report-setup.md

 ## How to access

-Access the functionality through the menu Neuro > Management > Report.
+Access the functionality through the menu Builder > Management > Report.

 ## Preconditions